BardezAnAvatar/BGEE-Caster-Crafting/mod-caster-crafting/comp/missing-potions/2E/overrides.md

         - Was applying the bad spell, not the good spell
     - [X] Turning Weapon: does not work if there are not turn undead levels (paladin/cleric), per IESDP on the opcode
         - Need to give the potion an immunity to resource and message for classes != { Cleric, Paladin }
+    - [X] Wind Shots: oil doesn't work
+        - Seems like the resref updates cause the break, since the EFF doesn't exist for the potion; restore the original EFF ResRef